-- (a) Working shafts can be converted to permanent works, ie segmental or caissons to manholes or piled shafts to manhole rings. - (b) The type of construction is not generally governed by the ground treatment method, which should be considered as an assistance to the construction method. - (c) In rock, the shaft design will depend on the characteristics of the material. - (d) Most shaft construction methods require external concrete collars.
-Consideration should be given during design to the overall plan area and depth. - (e) For very deep drives in water bearing ground, consideration should be given to pressure limitations of available equipment.
+- (a) Working shafts are designed to suit ground conditions and their intended use.
+They can be converted to permanent works, ie segmental or caissons to manholes or piled shafts to manhole rings. - (b) The type of construction is not generally governed by the ground treatment method, which should be considered as an assistance to the construction method. - (c) In rock, the shaft design will depend on the characteristics of the material. - $(d) \, Most \, shaft \, construction \, methods \, require \, external \, concrete \, collars. \, Consideration \, should \, be \, given \, during \, design \, to \, the \, overall \, plan \, area \, and \, depth.$ - (e) For very deep drives in water bearing ground, consideration should be given to pressure limitations of available equipment.